 It’s Okay to Shop Around!

-The developers of the Fico score know how mortgage shopping works, and have adjusted their super secret algorithm to count multiple mortgage inquiries in a certain time span as a single inquiry.
+The developers of the FICO score know how mortgage shopping works, and have adjusted their super secret algorithm to count multiple mortgage inquiries in a certain time span as a single inquiry.

-Even so, an additional credit inquiry will likely only lower your credit score by five points or less, so it may not even be a concern if you already have a solid credit score.
+Either way, one credit inquiry will likely only lower your credit score by five points or less, so it may not even be a concern if you already have a solid credit score.

 Of course, mortgage inquiries can and will affect consumers differently based on their credit profile, so there’s no absolute rule.